kredleader6262/UPCItemDB-xlsx/README.md

 ## Planned Features

-- Add a GUI for inputting the UPC codes.
+- Add a gui for inputing UPC codes to look up.
-- Add headers for authentication and other parameters to the API request.
 - Add search request vs lookup request to the API.
+- Add more API enpoints for search?
+- Make this a library, perhaps

 Please note that the script's behavior may change as new features are added.
 Always refer to the latest version of this README for the most accurate information.